One of them is not a Spider-Woman.note

-While not starting out as a member of the Spider-Family, Anya was a member of the mystical member of Spider Society and usually acts as their hunter.
+While not starting out as a member of the Spider-Family, Anya was a member of the mystical member of Spider Society and usually acted as their hunter.
 However, a crossover with Spider-Man

 eventually made her renounce her allegiance and pursues her own path.

 She was amongst the Pro-Registration heroes in the Civil War